uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The youth justice system, perhaps even more than the adult criminal justice system, is failing Aboriginal families.
 Aboriginal girls make up 49% of the youth admitted to custody, and Aboriginal boys are 36% of those admitted to custody.[^155]
-The current law regarding young people accused of crimes is the Youth Criminal Justice Act, which was introduced in 2002.
+The current law regarding young people accused of crimes is the _Youth Criminal Justice Act_, which was introduced in 2002.
 One of the key objectives of the Act is to reserve jail for the most violent or habitual offenders.
 Even in such cases, one of the express goals of the youth criminal justice system is to address the circumstances underlying a young person’s offending behaviour in order to rehabilitate and reintegrate them.[^156]
 The Act has the flexibility to allow Aboriginal communities to have some measure of control over the youth process and to ensure Aboriginal perspectives are considered in individual cases.

-By many objective measures, the Youth Criminal Justice Act has been a success.
+By many objective measures, the _Youth Criminal Justice Act_ has been a success.
 Since it came into effect, there has been a steady decline in youth crime, youth court caseloads, and youth supervised on community sentences and in custody.[^157]
 But one thing the Act has not succeeded in doing is reducing the overrepresentation of Aboriginal youth in the criminal justice system.[^158]
 The great vulnerability and disadvantage experienced by so many Aboriginal youth undoubtedly contribute to their overrepresentation, a factor that is intimately tied to the legacy of the residential schools.